The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Results

 \subsection{SDSO's Substructure and Extent}

 An independent and slightly deeper [\ion{O}{3}] image set confirms and clarifies the nebula's fine-scale structure.
-This is shown in Figure 2, where the left panel shows the discovery [\ion{O}{3}] image made from 46 hr of exposures \citep{Drechsler2023}, with the right panel image composed of a separate set of 110 hr of [\ion{O}{3}] exposures.
+This is shown in Figure~4, where the left panel shows the discovery [\ion{O}{3}] image made from 45.7 hr of exposures \citep{Drechsler2023}, with the right panel image composed of a separate set of 110 hr of [\ion{O}{3}] exposures.
 Both images as shown are the products of significant post-processing using various commercial image software.
 However, the fact that nearly identical arc substructures are seen in the two images obtained using different telescope + camera systems supports the reality of SDSO's substructures as seen in these images.

+We note that since the images were taken over a long period of time spanning months, telluric airglow emissions and other night sky contamination can be ruled out.
+Small scale structures change on timescales of minutes and at most hours \citep{Noll2012,Jones2019} and only add a constant background.
+Seasonal variations of the background causing long time-scale biannual fluctuations are well studied \citep{Noll2017} and can also be ruled out.
+Finally, post processing was done on individual images near in time blocks before co-adding with all image subgroups show the same morphology.

-The longer exposure image (Fig.\ 2, right panel) shows SDSO to be almost entirely diffuse in structure, with its filamentary appearance mainly due to several long and broad streaks of diffuse emission rather than thin, sharp filaments.
+The longer exposure image (Fig.\ 4, right panel) shows SDSO to be entirely diffuse in structure, with its filamentary appearance mainly due to several long and broad streaks of diffuse emission rather than thin, sharp filaments.
 This longer exposure image also shows that SDSO's emission extends farther to the SW and off the image frame shown.

-The full extent of SDSO's emission as detected in our data can be seen in the higher contrast version presented in Figure 3.
-This shows that the nebula's maximum NE-SW length is larger than the $1.5\degr$ estimated by \citet{Drechsler2023}.
-The total length may be closer to $2\degr$, extending from its NE tip near the B5~V star HD~4727 ($\nu$ And) down to the far right-hand corner (RA = 00:41, Dec = +39:45) where the emission fans out into two broad diffuse branches.
+The full extent of SDSO's emission can be seen in the higher contrast version presented in Figure 5.
+This shows that the nebula's maximum NE-SW length is larger than the $1.5\degr$ estimated by \citet{Drechsler2023} and is closer to $2\degr$, extending from its NE tip near the B5~V star HD~4727 ($\nu$ And) down to the far right-hand corner (RA = 00:41, Dec = +39:45) where the emission fans out into two broad diffuse branches.
 Lastly, this higher contrast image also highlights the arc's nearly straight eastern edge.
 Interestingly, this eastern edge exhibits a position angle (PA) of $\simeq$ 40$\degr$ which is nearly the same as the PA of $38\degr$ for M31's major axis \citep{deV1958,Walterbos1987}.